nextcloud/documentation/developer_manual/core/unit-testing.rst

 ~~~~~~~~~~~~~~~~~~~~~~~
 If you use Nextcloud functions or classes in your code, you'll need to make them available to your test by bootstrapping Nextcloud.

-To do this, you'll need to provide the ``--bootstrap`` argument when running PHPUnit
+To do this, you'll need to provide the ``--bootstrap`` argument when running PHPUnit:

 :file:`/srv/http/nextcloud`::